samarcho/blockapps/README.md

 with the project-name as an argument.
 There are some glitches and the deployment may need to be started manually which is good as we need to deploy in a particular order:

-1. Zookeeper, Kafka, postgres, redis
+1. Zookeeper, Kafka, postgres, redis, cirrus, posgrest,
 2. strato
 3. bloch
-4. cirrus, posgrest, strato, smd-ui
+4. strato, smd-ui
 5. nginx

 Create a route for the nginx component using the UI.
 Just look at the "services" and click on the "nginx" service.
 Leave the defaults.
 Click on the route link and you will get the login for the dashboard.